twistedfall/opencv-rust/README.md

 ### Callbacks

-Some API functions accept callbacks, e.g. set_mouse_callback.
+Some API functions accept callbacks, e.g. `set_mouse_callback`.
 While currently it's possible to successfully use those functions there are some limitations to keep in mind.
-Current implementation of callback handling keeps hold of the passed callback argument forever.
-That means that the closure used as a callback will never be freed during the lifetime of a program and moreover Drop will not be called for it (they are stored in global static [`Slab`](https://crates.io/crates/slab)).
+Current implementation of callback handling leaks the passed callback argument.
+That means that the closure used as a callback will never be freed during the lifetime of a program and moreover Drop will not be called for it.
 There is a plan to implement possibility to be able to free at least some of the closures.

 ### Unsafety